 To improve the longevity of your floor you should always install the underlay appropriate to your flooring choice and the skirting boards and beading that match.
-With these extras you’re guaranteed a superior finish in your home.
+With these extras, you’re guaranteed a superior finish in your home.
 The boards come in either a tongue and groove or click-lock fitting though you should also factor adhesive into your cost plan to ensure your flooring is a perfect fit.

 The cost of oak flooring and solid wood flooring can be high compared to other types of flooring which are made chiefly with cost-effectiveness in mind.
 However, with solid wood flooring the quality of the floor, from design to finish, is the focus.
 Each board is carefully crafted into a product that instantly transforms any room.

 At Factory Direct Flooring, we have three ranges of solid wood flooring cost to suit every budget and we aim to make it possible for all our customers to attain the flooring they desire.
 Our most affordable solid wood flooring prices features rustic oak and golden maple and begins at £30 per square meter.
 Our middle range hardwood flooring cost - which includes oiled, golden and coffee oak boards - averages ar0und £34 per square metre.
-Finally, our higher budget range of solid wood flooring has an average cost of £54.80 per square meter, often with a Tuscan hand-finished oak.
+Finally, our wooden flooring price for the higher budget range of solid wood flooring has an average cost of £54.80 per square meter, often with a Tuscan hand-finished oak.

 Maintenance costs of solid wood flooring